IF you were planning to get plastered on the grog at Jim Jordan’s pub, you chose the wrong bar.

-JIM Jordan was known as “The Prince of Hotelkeepers”.
-He had the Tabulam Hotel on the Clarence River from 1909 until his death in 1925.
+Limit Jim had the Tabulam Hotel on the Clarence River from 1909 until his death in 1925.

 The publican earned the title of ‘The Prince of Hotelkeepers’, and was always complimented whenever his presence was necessary before a licensing magistrate.

-Appearing before the Casino quarterly licensing court in 1924, the police inspector asked if the Tabulam Hotel was kept in a cleanly state, and was well run.
+Appearing before the Casino quarterly licensing court to renew his license in 1924, the police inspector asked if the Tabulam Hotel was kept in a cleanly state, and was well run.
 Before the inspector could finish, the magistrate quipped: “There’s no necessity for the question; he has a world-wide reputation in that direction.
 It is the only known hotel where you can’t get four drinks.
 And he is to be complimented on that.”